Sierra Vista, Arizona, United States of America: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you find the necessary type.
-A lot of adapters currently sold are just plugs and require your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
+A plug adapter that supports outlet types A and B. Be sure to choose the right type.
+Many adapters currently available are simply plugs and require your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
 This one is sufficent for most areas.

 Luggage scale to avoid fees